Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/var_covar_stddev_stderr.md

 ## Code implementation
 <div style="text-align: justify">
 <p>We define a method that by default computes the covariance among the columns
-of an input matrix A, yielding the sample covariance (i.e. using the n-1 correction).</p>
+of an input matrix A, yielding the sample covariance (i.e. using the $n-1$ correction).</p>

 <p>First we transpose the matrix if the user wants to take rows was variables.
-Then we zero center the matrix, perform the $A^T A$ step and normalise by the number of observations (subtracting 1 by default, unless sample is False which evaluates to 0 in the subtraction):</p>
+Then we zero center the matrix, perform the $A^T A$ step and normalise by the number of observations (subtracting 1 by default, unless sample is False):</p>
 </div>

 {% highlight python %}